#{ServerName}

 Rainy day attractions in Cornwall

 Believe it or not, Cornwall does sometimes experience a bit of liquid sunshine!
 Thankfully, though, many of the attractions above are kitted out for all weather and have indoor play areas, and there are lots of wet-weather attractions for when the rain just won’t let up.
-If you’re not worried about getting wet, you can always take to the sea to try some water sports!
+If you’re not worried about getting wet, you can always take to the sea to try some water sports - be sure to check out our guide to the best waterparks in Cornwall!

 Animal attractions in Cornwall